NixOS/nix.dev/source/tutorials/file-sets.md

  in
 ```

-Changing any of the excluded files now doesn't necessarily require a rebuild anymore.
+Changing any of the excluded files now doesn't necessarily cause a new build anymore.

 Check it and modify one of the excluded files again: